I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_submitcommandtohwqueue.md

 Hardware queue progress fence value that will be signaled once the command is finished.

+`CommandBuffer`

+GPU VA of the command buffer to be executed on the GPU.

+`CommandLength`

+Length in bytes of the command buffer.

+`PrivateDriverDataSize`

+Size of private driver data in bytes.

+`pPrivateDriverData`

+Pointer to the private driver data.

 `NumPrimaries`

 The number of primaries written by this command buffer.

-`pPrivateDriverData`

-Pointer to the private driver data.

-`PrivateDriverDataSize`

-Size of private driver data in bytes.

 `WrittenPrimaries`